yuhengy/coredesign/README.md

 + container that has been manually changed

 These commands hold more complex logic compared with vagrant, becuase here we have provisioned images

+### Sep18, 2020 commit-
+**Exciting Demo** This commit provides an **`one command from nothing`** method to setup docker enviornment,  run simulation, and cleanup everything with a single command.
+The only thing you need is docker and docker-compose(bounded with docker destop on Mac/Win).
+Then, run `sh run_from_nothing.sh`.

+One thing to note is that,  non-interactive bash in `docker-compose exec my_env bash -c "..."` is quite difficult to use.
+And a non-trival `sed` is used to make it work.